 Enter the Galaxy → How it works

-The Slop Galaxy is my attempt to build the record.
-A living map of every moment AI-generated content crossed a line — into a courtroom, a newsroom, a child’s video feed, a scientific journal.
-Maybe you, too, have been watching closely.
-Either way, something’s shifting, and you’re invited to join my attempt to understand what and how, in real time.
+The Slop Galaxy is the record: a living map of the key moments AI-generated content crossed a line: into a courtroom, a newsroom, a child’s video feed, a scientific journal.

 slop — digital content of low quality, produced in quantity by means of artificial intelligence.
 Merriam-Webster Word of the Year, 2025.